ccneko/deepin-scrot/README.md

 Snapshot tools for linux by deepin.
 ==

-This fork is to migrate from near EOL Python 2 to Python 3.
+This fork is to migrate from near EOL Python 2 to Python 3, as well as GTK 2 to GTK 3.
 [Work in Progress]

 * First generate mo files.
   Switch to `deepin-scrot` directory to execute updateTranslate.sh like below before running deepin-scrot: